 First off, let's begin with what melatonin actually is.
 Melatonin is a hormone naturally made by your body and is produced in the brain by the pineal gland and is also found in other areas including the eyes, gut, and bone marrow.
 Melatonin is oftentimes referred to as the "sleep hormone" because having and maintaining high levels of melatonin can help you fall and stay asleep.
-In this article we discuss the side effects and benefits of melatonin and melatonin supplements.
+In this article we discuss the melatonin benefits and side effects as well as the use of melatonin supplements.

-This is where melatonin is widely misunderstood.
 Many people believe melatonin by itself puts you to sleep.
 This is not true.
-By itself, melatonin will not put you to sleep.
-It works in harmony with your body's circadian rhythm (sleep/wake) cycle and lets your body know its time so you can relax and fall asleep easier and stay asleep longer at night.
+By itself melatonin will not put you to sleep.
+It works in harmony with your body's circadian rhythm (sleep/wake) cycle and lets your body know it's time for bed and when it's time to get up.

 Melatonin works together with your body's circadian rhythm—which is your body's internal clock and lets you know when it is time to sleep, wake up, and eat.
 There is also strong evidence that melatonin helps regulate your body temperature, blood pressure, and even hormone levels.
 Melatonin also binds to receptors in the brain, reducing nerve activity, helping you relax.
 Individuals who don't get enough or have high enough levels of melatonin tend to have a difficult time getting to and staying asleep.